Beading Jewelry 101

 This was just a hint of what you need to get started with the basics to give you a taste for what is ahead.
 If you want to learn more head over to Beading Jewelry 101 to get started in your bead-ginning journey.

-Or if you would like to read more of my DIY Jewelry Journal click on the link to see more of what I share.
+Or if you would like to read more visit DIY Jewelry Journal to see more of what I share.

 Before your leave please leave me a comment below to let me know you have been by to visit.